LIFETIME DEAL — LIMITED TIME

 Key Takeaways

-• Start with your goals (visibility, credibility, sales lift, prize money, audience reach) before you pick awards to enter.
+• Clearly define your goals (credibility, sales growth, prize money, audience) before selecting awards to enter.

-• Indie and self-published authors often see better returns from contests like IPPY Awards, Libby Book Awards, and Readers’ Favorite Awards.
+• Indie and self-published authors benefit from contests like IPPY Awards, Libby Book Awards, and Readers’ Favorite Awards.

 1744948061